jigx-com/jigx-docs-examples/docs/Components/event.md

 The jig displays an event on the calendar with actions on the main screen or in the detail of the event.

-**Examples:
+**Examples**:
-**See the full example using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/event/dynamic-data/event-with-action/event-with-action.jigx" target="_blank">GitHub</a>.&#x20;
+See the full example using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/event/dynamic-data/event-with-action/event-with-action.jigx).
-See also the supporting files <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/event/dynamic-data/event-with-action/create-event.jigx" target="_blank">create event</a> and <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/event/dynamic-data/event-with-action/add-event-user.jigx" target="_blank">add event users</a> in GitHub.
+See also the supporting files [create event](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/event/dynamic-data/event-with-action/create-event.jigx) and [add event users](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jigx-components/event/dynamic-data/event-with-action/add-event-user.jigx) in GitHub.

-**Datasource:
+**Datasource**:
-**See the full datasource using dynamic data in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/events-and-calendars/calendar-data-dynamic.jigx" target="_blank">GitHub</a>.
+See the full datasource using dynamic data in [GitHub](https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/datasources/events-and-calendars/calendar-data-dynamic.jigx).

 :::CodeblockTabs
 event-with-action.jigx